Church of the Immaculate Conception, Farm Street: Thinking Faith

 Thinking Faith is an online journal that publishes theological articles as well as perspectives on politics, philosophy, spirituality, poetry and culture.

 In 2001, The Month, a monthly review publication, was closed.
 It had run from 1864 and was founded by Frances Margaret Taylor.
 It was owned by the Jesuits and edited by its members.
 After its closure a new effort was made to publish articles on matters of faith.
 On 18 January 2008, Thinking Faith was launched.
 It was founded with the aim to publish its articles online, and more frequently than the monthly schedule of its predecessor.
 It regularly posts articles on matters of faith that go through an editorial board.
 It covers topics such as biblical analysis, spirituality, political and social issues as well as the current trends and recents works in the arts, poetry and culture, including regular book and film reviews.
 Its online format allows its articles to be distributed by other sites such as America, and Catholic Outlook, the journal of the Diocese of Parramatta.
 It is free to access and subscribe.

+Visit of King Charles III

+For the first time His Majesty King Charles III has attended a special Advent service at the Church of the Immaculate Conception in Mayfair, central London, co-hosted by the Catholic Charity that supports persecuted Christians, Aid to the Church in Need (ACN).